xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

         The maximum number of concurrent search requests.
 It shouldn't be high, since a single request can saturate all the CPU cores, while many concurrently executed requests may require high amounts of memory.
 See also -search.maxQueueDuration (default 16)
   -search.maxQueryDuration duration
         The maximum duration for query execution.
 It can be overridden to a smaller value on a per-query basis via 'timeout' query arg (default 30s)
+  -search.maxQueryTimeRange duration
+        The maximum time range, which can be set in the query sent to querying APIs.
+Queries with bigger time ranges are rejected.
+See https://docs.victoriametrics.com/victorialogs/querying/#http-api
   -search.maxQueueDuration duration
         The maximum time the search request waits for execution when -search.maxConcurrentRequests limit is reached; see also -search.maxQueryDuration (default 10s)
   -select.disable